CJanecka/Projects_and_CTFs/Defensive Security/README.md

 ## Windows Alerts

-My group was also tasked with designing alerts that notify VSI of suspicious activity on the Windows server.
+My group was tasked with designing alerts that notify VSI of suspicious activity on the Windows server.
 The specific alerts requested:

   + Suspicious hourly level of failed Windows activity.
   + Suspicious hourly count of the signature *“an account was successfully logged on”*.